Exotic compact objects in Einstein-scalar-Maxwell theories: Introduction

 Indeed, in theories described by the Lagrangian $\Mpl^2 R/2+{\cal L}(\phi,X,F)$, the possibility of realizing compact objects with regular centers was studied in Ref.~\cite{DeFelice:2024ops}.
 By examining several classes of theories encompassed by the matter Lagrangian ${\cal L}(\phi,X,F)$, no nonsingular BHs free of ghost or Laplacian instabilities have been found.
 However, there exist particular theories that allow the existence of horizonless compact objects without such instabilities.
 This includes ESM theories with the matter Lagrangian ${\cal L}= X + \mu(\phi) F$ mentioned above.
 Under the condition $\mu(\phi) > 0$, ghosts are absent, and the propagation speeds are luminal in both the radial and angular directions (see Refs.~\cite{Heisenberg:2018mgr,Gannouji:2021oqz,Kase:2023kvq} for the analysis of perturbations in more general scalar-vector-tensor theories).

+In Ref.~\cite{Herdeiro:2019oqp}, it was shown that regular and asymptotically flat compact star solutions do not exist in ESM theories when the coupling $\mu(\phi)$ remains bounded at $r = 0$.
+This no-go theorem can be circumvented if the coupling diverges at $r = 0$, while all physical quantities remain finite \cite{Herdeiro:2019iwl}.
+Indeed, this latter situation is realized in the electrically charged compact object proposed in Ref.~\cite{DeFelice:2024ops}.

-Although the possibility of realizing compact objects in ESM theories was proposed in Ref.~\cite{DeFelice:2024ops}, the profiles of the energy density and pressure have not yet been elucidated.
+Despite the possible existence of regular compact objects in ESM theories~\cite{Herdeiro:2019iwl,DeFelice:2024ops}, the profiles of the energy density and pressure have not yet been elucidated.
 In particular, it remains unclear how the no-go theorem for k-essence can be circumvented by incorporating the $F$ dependence coupled to the scalar field.
 In this paper, we address this issue by computing the energy density, as well as the radial and transverse pressures, as functions of the radial coordinate $r$.
 To this end, we consider the case in which the ratio $N(r)$ between the two metric functions is known as a function of $r$.
 We then derive analytic solutions for the metric functions, as well as for the scalar and vector field profiles.

 In such a scenario, the same profiles of energy density and pressure are realized for both electric and magnetic objects, under appropriate choices of $\mu(\phi)$.
 In the magnetic case, the form of $\mu(\phi)$ is inversely related to that in the electric case, so that its functional dependence on $\phi$ differs between the two cases.
 We show that the energy density, which is positive for all $r>0$, attains its maximum at an intermediate radius, while it vanishes at both $r = 0$ and spatial infinity.
 We also plot the mass-radius relation by defining the radius $r_s$ at which the mass function reaches 99\,\% of the total ADM mass $M$.
 For a given length scale $r_0$, where each compact object is characterized by its own value of $r_0$ appearing in the function $N(r)$, we find that $M$ increases with $r_s$ and asymptotically approaches the maximum value $M_{\rm max}$.
 The compactness of charged objects can exceed the order of 0.01.
 We also find a universal relation between the ADM mass and the stellar radius, since $M/r_s$ is fixed by the parameters of the Lagrangian once the criterion for determining the radius $r_s$ is specified, as mentioned above.